The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 AccessAbility Supports (AAS) replaced the former Disability Support Program in July 2018 with expanded supports.
 Under AAS, people with disabilities (physical, intellectual, neurological, sensory, or mental health) can access the supports they need to achieve full citizenship by enabling social inclusion and economic participation.

 Supports are identified through individualized case plans.
-These plans take into account the results of a capability assessment tool that helps to better understand how the disability affects activities of daily living to ensure appropriate support is provided.
+These plans take into account the results of a capability assessment tool that help to better understand how disability affects activities of daily living to ensure appropriate support is provided.

 There are five areas of support available: